 7. Grow your own rainy day funds

 Very often we can get trapped in an unsuitable role or firm because we can’t afford to leave.
 Therefore aim to build up a rainy day pot of savings which will pay your bills for 6-12 months.
-Having this money stashed away may be the difference between breaking free from career hell and career heaven.
+Having this money stashed away may be the difference between breaking free from career hell and career heaven. a

 You are in charge of your career

 If you want to drive your career forward, don’t rely on your firm.
 Reflect, ask yourself the hard questions and start planning where you want to be in X amount of time.
 Once you’ve done this, all you have to do then is invest in the efforts that will get you there.
-Whether that’s taking advantage of the training opportunities you have at your firm or paying for your own development and business coach, the rewards of any action are worth it if they move you just that little bit closer to your goal.
+Whether that’s taking advantage of the training opportunities you have at your firm or paying for your own development and business coach, the rewards of any action are worth it if they move you just that little bit closer to your goal. a

 Drive your career your way!